NEU-DSG/Ceres/.github/ISSUE_TEMPLATE/enhancement.md

 **Initial Estimated Time**

-**Describe the bug**
+**Describe the enhancement**
-A clear and concise description of what the bug is.
+A clear and concise description of enhancement

 **URLs to refer to**

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.